melwyn95/PreprocLib/README.md

 and how the preprocessor is parameterised by the user.
 See section [The State](#the-state).
-It could be that this information comes from the module `CLI` if building the standalone preprocessor, but it could come from the LIGO compiler, which uses the preprocessor as a library and has its own command-line interface.
+It could be that this information comes from the module `CLI` if building the standalone preprocessor, but it could come from a compiler, which uses the preprocessor as a library and has its own command-line interface.
 The type `result` is

 ```
 type result = (success, Buffer.t option * message) Stdlib.result